More Than Just a Flower: The Orchid’s Manifold Faces

 A Symbol of Singapore

 Designing the national dress for Singapore has always been a challenge.
 Should it be a creative expression of highlights in the Chinese, Malay and Indian ethnic costumes?
 The results of such attempts do not always leave a favourable impression on people.
-President Ong Teng Cheong (in office from 1 September 1993—31 August 1999) suggested creating a national dress based on the national flower.31 This started a buzz and several new lines of fashion ranging from orchid-themed cheongsams to swimwear and gowns created by international and local designers.
+Then President Ong Teng Cheong suggested creating a national dress based on the national flower.31 This started a buzz and several new lines of fashion, ranging from orchid-themed cheongsams to swimwear and gowns created by international and local designers.

-In 1992, the Singapore Dress Development Committee narrowed the range of orchids as design motifs to five: Vanda Miss Joaquim; the Oncidium Gower Ramsey; Dendrobium Tay Swee Keng, Renanthera Kalsom; and Phalaenopsis Barbara Bush.
+In 1992, the Singapore Dress Development Committee narrowed the range of orchids as design motifs to five: Vanda Miss Joaquim, Oncidium Gower Ramsey, Dendrobium Tay Swee Keng, Renanthera Kalsom and Phalaenopsis Barbara Bush.
 By 1994, Vanda Miss Joaquim was made the theme of the Singapore dress collection.
 As quoted in the Straits Times,

 Over the decades, orchids have been a common motif on Singapore stamps.
 Between 1962 and 1966, the Fishes, Orchids and Birds Definitives series featured the Arachnis Maggie Oei, Vanda Tan Chay Yan and Vanda Miss Joaquim.
-In 1976, the Orchids of Singapore series’ featured four different orchids, while another four orchids were featured in the 1979 Orchids of Singapore series.
+The 1976 Orchids of Singapore series featured four different orchids, while another four orchids were featured in the 1979 Orchids of Singapore series.
 More orchid series appeared on an annual basis from 1991 to 1995, in conjunction with the Singapore World Stamp Exhibition, which was held in September 1995.
 The 1998 Singapore-Australia Joint Issue series had the moth orchid, bamboo orchid, tiger orchid and Cooktown orchid as motifs.
-Vanda Miss Joaquim was also featured again in 2003 Garden City series.
-As recent as 2009, the Pigeon orchids were featured in stamps and the first day cover commemorating the 150th anniversary of the Singapore Botanic Gardens also featured orchids.
+Vanda Miss Joaquim was featured again in the 2003 Garden City series.
+As recent as 2009, pigeon orchids were featured on stamps, and the first-day cover commemorating the 150th anniversary of the Singapore Botanic Gardens also featured orchids.
 More orchid stamps can be expected in the future.

 The Singapore Mint also introduced a Heritage Orchids of Singapore coin set that were produced for five years from 2006 to 2010.
 It produces two sets of coins per year, featuring orchids that have heritage value.
 These coins have enjoyed popularity among coin collectors.34